dgaydukov/cert-aws/sa/files/sa.md

 It supports Android/iOS/JavaScript.
 You can use open source clients to connect to AppSync GraphQL endpoint to fetch/save data.
 You can use dynamoDB/ElasticSearch/Lambda as data sources for AppSync.

 ###### Service Catalog
 SC helps IT administrators & devops create/manage aws resources to end users.
 So you can control which users have access to which products.
 So end users only need IAM role to access SC itself, and from there they can create aws resources that are allowed in SC for them.
 You can manage all aws resources manually and create access policy to each user for each resources.
 But can create SC with a set of aws resources and add access to it to user.
 And this user will get access to all resources inside SC.
-You create portfolio add products and gran users permissions to chosen portfolio.
+You create portfolio add products and grant users permissions to chosen portfolio.
 End users have simple portal where they can discover allowed services (products) and launch them.
+Product has versioning, so end users can choose new version or update their stack to new version.
 Portfolio - collection of products.
 Product - cloudFormation template with a list of aws resources.
 Users then can launch any product in portfolio.
 You can share portfolio with other aws accounts.
 By using cloudFormation params you can customize user experience (for example end users can choose what type of ec2 instance to run).
-Product has versioning, so end users can choose new version or update their stack to new version.

 ###### Inspector
 It's automated security assessment service that test the network accessibility of your ec2 and apps running on them.
 Plz note that it designed to ec2 only, so you can't use it to perform security assessment of API gateway, lambda and so on.
 You install agent on your OS, and it collects data and send it to inspector for analyzing.
 Assessment template - configuration based on which inspector validates your system.

 ###### Neptune
-It's fully-manages graph database (not relational) service optimized for storing billions of relationships and querying the graph with milliseconds latency.
+Fully-manages graph database (not relational) service optimized for storing billions of relationships and querying the graph with milliseconds latency:
-It's ACID compliant with immediate consistency.
-It's uses operational technology (lifecycle management, encryption-at-rest with KMS) shared with RDS.
+* ACID compliant with immediate consistency
+* uses operational technology (lifecycle management, encryption-at-rest with KMS) shared with RDS
-It replicates all data 6 times across 3 AZ (neptune divide your storage on 10GB chunk and replicate each chunk 6 times).
+* replicates all data 6 times across 3 AZ (neptune divide your storage on 10GB chunk and replicate each chunk 6 times).
-Automated backups enabled by default.
+* runs inside vpc so you can use NACL/SG to secure neptune instance Automated backups enabled by default.
 You can take manual snapshot any time.
 You can restore snapshot only into new database.
 You can also share snapshot with other aws accounts.
-It runs inside vpc so you can use NACL/SG to secure neptune instance.
 It's best suited for: recommendation engines, fraud detection, knowledge graphs.
-It support 2 types of graph (buy you can use both types of query language at the same time):
+Supports 2 types of graph (you can use both types of query language at the same time):
 * Property Graph - which use Apache TinkerPop Gremlin graph traversal language - neptune provides Gremlin Websocket Server
 * RDF (Resource Description Framework) - which use SPARQL (declarative query language, looks like sql) neptune provides SPARQL 1.1 Protocol REST endpoint
 Gremlin - imperative/declarative graph traversal language.
 TinkerPop/Gremlin to graph db - the same as jdbc/sql for relational db.
 Cluster - one or more db instances + cluster volume.
 Made up of 2 types of instances:
 * primary - support read/write, does all data modification in cluster volume
 * replica - connected to the same volume and does only read operations.
 Neptune uses Multi-AZ, so in fail, read replica would be promoted to primary.
 There is always 1 master and up to 15 read replica (yet you can read from master too).
-Each instance using the same storage but evaluate query independantly.
+Each instance using the same storage but evaluate query independently.
 Replication lag is < 10ms.
 Automatic Failover time = 60sec to promote read replica into master.
-If you don't have read replica, in case of failover neptune will create new master, cause underlying srorage persists.
+If you don't have read replica, in case of failover neptune will create new master, cause underlying storage persists.
 Yet it will take some time, so if you want fast failover it's better to have at least 1 read replica and send read query there from time-to-time to keep it warm.
 It stores all data in special format `Subject/Predicate/Object/Graph` - so basically 4 column tables.
 Indexes are built automatically.

 ###### Greengrass
-It allows your devices process the data they generate locally, while still taking advantage of AWS services when an internet connection is available.
+Allows your devices process the data they generate locally, while still taking advantage of AWS services when an internet connection is available.
 You can use programming language and then install this software on Raspberry Pi.
 So you can have aws lambda, wrap it into greengrass and then ship it ot IoT device.
 Of course if device in offline mode, and lambda use dynamoDB, calls would fail.
 Local Resource - buses/peripherals that are physically present on the device.
 You can also build ML model with SageMaker Nero and then install into device.

 ###### WAF & Shield
 3 security services joined under single tab in aws:
 * waf (web application firewall) - you add rules that allow/deny/count web requests based on conditions that you define.
 Conditions are: HTTP header/body, URL string, SQL injection, XSS (for example you can block specific user-agents).
-Underlying service send request to waf, waf validate it based on rules you defined and instruct you service to block/allow request to proceed.
+Underlying service send request to waf, waf validate it based on rules you defined and instruct your service to block/allow request to proceed.
 It's integrated with CloudFront/ALB/Api Gateway.
 Rate-Base Rule - allows you to set a number of allowed request per IP address during predefined time (100 requests per 5 min - once this IP send 101 request, it would be blocked, until 5 min period ends, and new starts).
 Managed Rule - default rules that automatically updated by AWS Marketplace security Sellers, protects against common known issues.
 In case of rule fail you can configure CloudFront to show error page.
 Rules take a minute to propagate worldwide.
 It inspects both HTTP/HTTPS traffic.
 * shield - provides protection against DDoS (Distributed Denial of Service) attack.
 There are 2 types of this service:
     * standard - free, activated by default for all accounts.
 Protect all aws infra (layer 3 and 4) against most common attacks like SYN/UDP floods or reflection attacks.